4strid/nekodb/README.md

 ```

 Now an error will be thrown if we attempt to create two users with the same username.

+See [client index sections](#nedbclient-object-config) for what indexes are avaialable to each client.

 API Reference
 =============